Angharad Thomas

 MSc, UKCP Reg.
 Psychotherapist, BACP Snr.
 Accred.
 Counsellor

-This professional is currently not accepting new clients and may not respond to general enquiries at this time.
+This professional is currently not accepting new clients at this time.

-location_on Conwy LL32 & Abergele LL22
+location_on Abergele LL22 & Conwy LL32

-This professional is currently not accepting new clients and may not respond to general enquiries at this time.
+This professional is currently not accepting new clients at this time.

 About me

-Hi, I'm Angharad, a UKCP Accredited Psychotherapist and BACP Senior Accredited Counsellor.
+Hi, I'm Angharad, a UKCP Registered Psychotherapist and BACP Senior Accredited Counsellor.
 With many years of experience, I provide professional, long- and short-term psychotherapy and counselling to adults and young people across North Wales, as well as online throughout the UK.

 Could Therapy Help Me?